 The estimated cost ranges between $16 and $25K.

 Upon completion of the FAA test, a Mentor Program is available to continue your learning experience.
-Insurance Requirements and Federal Aviation Regulations will require 25 hours of Supervised Operating Experience.
+Insurance Requirements and Federal Aviation Regulations require 25 hours of Supervised Operating Experience.
 [FAR 61.63 & 61.64].
-So you can exercise the privileges of your new Jet Type Rating as a Solo Pilot.
+You use and log the privileges of your new Jet Type Rating as a Solo Pilot.
 This program intends to provide a newly type rated Eclipse Jet pilot the ability to operate with an increased level of safety.
 And gain more practical experience, while already flying as Pilot in Command in this jet aircraft.